Trump the outlier at G-7 summit

 The Daily Star, Bangladesh

-France’s President Emmanuel Macron abandoned the idea of a communique simply because he did not want US President Donald Trump to abruptly leave midway through the meeting, as he did at the 44th summit last year.
+President Emanuel Macron abandoned the idea of a communique simply because he did not want President Donald Trump to abruptly leave midway through the meeting, as he did at the 44th Summit last year.
 Both leaders gave mixed signals and surprises rather than concrete results.

 The Iran nuclear issue was probably the most divisive issue during the debates.
-Mr Trump pulled out of the 2015 Joint Comprehensive Plan of Action (JCPOA) last year, and imposed sanctions on Iran.
-Hoping to achieve a breakthrough, Mr Macron asked Iran’s President Hassan Rouhani prior to the summit to send Foreign Minister Javad Zarif to Biarritz for talks on the sidelines of the summit.
+Trump pulled out of the 2015 Joint Comprehensive Plan of Action (JCPOA) in 2018, and imposed sanctions on Iran.
+Hoping to achieve a breakthrough, Macron spoke to Iranian President Hassan Rouhani prior to the summit and asked him to send Foreign Minister Javad Zarif to Biarritz for talks on the sidelines of the summit.

-At the press conference, Mr Macron surprised Mr Trump by saying that France will take the initiative to bring the US and Iran leaders together for a face-to-face meeting in the coming weeks.
+At the press conference, Macron surprised Trumpby saying that France shall take the initiative to bring President Trump and President Rouhani together for a face-to-face meeting in the coming weeks.

-On the trade war with China, Mr Trump denied that it was an issue at the meeting, though all other leaders of G-7 wanted the issue to be resolved quickly.
+On the trade-war with China, Trump denied that it was an issue at the meeting, though all other leaders of G-7 wanted the issue to be resolved quickly.
 Interestingly, though China came up for long discussions, there was no Chinese delegation at the meeting.

-Negotiations between the United States and China so far have not yielded any resolution and no deal is in sight.
+Negotiations between US and China so far have not yielded any resolution and no deal is in sight.
 Japan and South Korea are also locked in a tariff war and there are disagreements between the US and Japan over trade.

-Interestingly, Mr Trump spoke of inviting Russia back into the G-7 to make it G-8.
-Russia was a member of this forum (1997-2014) but was excluded when Moscow annexed Crimea.
-The Europeans are still smarting under the fear of Russian expansionism and would not like to sit down with Mr Vladimir Putin.
+Interestingly, Trump spoke of inviting Russia back into the G-7 to make it G8.
+Russia was a member of this forum from 1997 until 2014, but was excluded when Moscow annexed Crimea.
+The Europeans are still smarting under the fear of Russian expansionism and would not like to sit down with Vladimir Putin.

 Did Trump get the key message?